Samisalami05/unix_kernel_information/README.md

 Each process has a seperate memory space which eliminates allocations performed by a process interfering with other processes.
 When fork is called both processes have a identical memory space.

 #### Return:
-On sucess, returns the pid of the child process in the parent and returns 0 in the child.
+On success, returns the pid of the child process in the parent and returns 0 in the child.
 On failure, the parent return -1 and no child process is created. `errno` is set to indicate the error.

 Include: `<unistd.h`